ECHOInternational/Microcontrollers/Temp_Humidity_Monitor_ATTINY85/README.md

 The receiver makes use of a LoRa RFM95 transceiver to receive temperature and humidity data from the transmitter.
 The LoRa module is wired to a Wemos D1 Mini microcontroller, which then posts the data to an online platform called Thingspeak.
 You will need to set up a free Thingspeak channel, following instructions given here: https://thingspeak.com/.
 Once there, click on the "Get Started for Free" tab.
 This will give you a "Write API Key" needed in the code.
 For screenshots of how to set up ThingSpeak see the "Getting Thingspeak API Ready" section of the website found here:     https://microcontrollerslab.com/esp8266-nodemcu-send-sensor-readings-thingspeak-arduino/

 ### Wiring
 The LoRa RFM95 radio/transceiver is designed for a 3.3 volt power supply.
 Be sure to connect the power (VCC) of the radio to the 3.3 volt pin of the Wemos; do NOT connect it to the 5 volt pin on the WeMos, as this will likely damage the radio.
+The simplest option for an antenna is a piece of sheathed copper wire, cut to the appropriate length for the license-free frequency band in your country.
+A length of 7.8 cm (3 in) is the correct length for a frequecy of 915 Mhz.
+For lenths for other frequencies, see the web page found here: https://learn.adafruit.com/adafruit-rfm69hcw-and-rfm96-rfm95-rfm98-lora-packet-padio-breakouts/assembly

 | LoRa           |       | WeMos D1 Mini  |
 | :---:          | :---: | :---:          |